JamesNK/BookOfDotNetOSS/nuget.md

 A thing to note with pre-release packages is a stable package cannot depend on a pre-release package.
 To depend on a pre-release package your own package must also be pre-release.

-**✓ DO** make a package pre-release when testing, previewing, or experimenting.
+**✓ DO** publish a pre-release package when testing, previewing, or experimenting.

+**✓ DO** publish a stable package when it is ready so other stable packages can reference it.

 **More Information**